profsmith89/ctps/_sources/chap01.md

 From your experiments, I hope you have learned that the interactive Python interpreter prints the value of the statement we ask it to evaluate.
 So, what is this value that it printed when we asked it to open a file?

+## Python help

-**Python help.** Wouldn't it be nice to ask for some help?
+Wouldn't it be nice to ask for some help?
 It would and so let's do that.
 Type `help(open)` in the interactive interpreter and run it.

 ```{code-block} python
 help(open)